alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/spring-cloud-ai-example/README-en.md

 [model service dashscope](https://help.aliyun.com/zh/dashscope/) It is a big model application service launched by Alibaba.
 Based on the concept of "Model-as-a-Service" (MaaS), Lingji Model Service provides a variety of model services including model reasoning and model fine-tuning training through standardized APIs around AI models in various fields.

-- Current completion of spring-ai chat api.
+- Current completion of spring-ai chat api and image api.

 ## Application access